-A. If at any point in the previous procedure (section VI) the operation of the interrupter unit, auxiliary contacts or blade clamp assemblies does not provide the described result, refer back to the original adjustment procedure and repeat the adjustment.

-- B. The auxiliary contacts, blade clamps and pick-up rods are the sole adjustment mechanisms provided for all field installation procedures described in this document. - 1.
+- A. If at any point in the previous procedure (section VI) the operation of the interrupter unit, auxiliary contacts or blade clamp assemblies does not provide the described result, refer back to the original adjustment procedure and repeat the adjustment. - The auxiliary contacts, blade clamps and pick-up rods are the sole adjustment mechanisms provided for all field installation procedures described in this document. - 1.
 All installation procedures and adjustments can be accomplished with these components alone. - 2.
 The interrupter unit is factory adjusted for proper trip arm opening and closing travel and for interruption at the required switch open gap dimension.
 No field adjustment to the interrupter unit is required for any procedure in this document.
-Any attempt to change the original factory settings will void the warranty and may require the unit to be returned to SEECO. - C. Some switches, like a Southern States EV-1, utilize a blade that rotates thru the entire travel unlike a typical vertical break switch.
+Any attempt to change the original factory settings will void the warranty and may require the unit to be returned to SEECO. - B. Some switches, like a Southern States EV-1, utilize a blade that rotates thru the entire travel unlike a typical vertical break switch.
 These switches will require some special positioning of the pick-up arm for proper operation.
 Typically the pick-up arm will not be to the horizontal position as the switch begins to pivot vertically.
-More rotation will be necessary for the hook to work properly. - D. Please contact SEECO if you are not able to troubleshoot a problem through the adjustment procedures of this document.
-Do not attempt to improvise or freelance a solution to an adjustment problem.
-Contact us if you have any questions or concerns and we will provide you with immediate assistance.
+More rotation will be necessary for the hook to work properly.